corneredrat/golearn/anonymous_funcions/README.md

 	for _, movie := range moviesILike {
 		func() {
-			fmt.Printf("%v is one of my favorite movies; %v is my all time favorite movie.\n", movie, allTimeFavouriteMovie) movie = "Some generic Marvel Movie"
+			fmt.Printf("%v is one of my favorite movies; %v is my all time favorite movie.\n", movie, allTimeFavouriteMovie) movie = "A generic Marvel Movie"
 		}()
 		fmt.Printf("%v is a movie I would watch again\n", movie) }